Asv53/Pneumonia-detection-AlexNet/README.md

 ## DATASET

-We have used is https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia?rvi=1 The dataset is organized into 3 folders (train, test, val) and contains subfolders for each image category (Pneumonia/Normal).
+We have used is https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia?rvi=1 dataset.
+The dataset is organized into 3 folders (train, test, val) and contains subfolders for each image category (Pneumonia/Normal).
 There are 5,863 X-Ray images (JPEG) and 2 categories (Pneumonia/Normal).

 ## CODE is available in alex-cnn.ipynb file.